taimooryaqoob63/MediMindnew/replit.md

 Branding: Use consistent MediMind AI logo (healthcare hands/heart design) across all pages.
 Every response must include a practical example from real scenarios.
 Responses should use a structured format: Brief explanation (4-5 sentences), practical example, key steps in bullet points, and one clear action.
+**No emojis or emoticons**: All response formatting should be clean and professional without any emoji symbols.
+**Proper numbering**: Numbered lists must start from 1 and be consecutive.

 ## System Architecture